Minnesota reports 203,839 first vaccine doses, 6,011 total COVID-19 deaths

 Minnesota first prioritized limited doses of vaccine per federal guidance to roughly 500,000 health care workers and staff and residents of long-term care facilities.
 First doses have already been given or offered to workers at greatest risk of viral exposure — those working in emergency departments or COVID-19 treatment units — and are being extended to other health care providers.

 The majority of long-term care vaccinations were handled under a federal contract by chain pharmacies CVS, Walgreens and Thrifty White.
-Both CVS and Walgreens on Thursday reported that they had completed initial vaccination clinics in all of their assigned long-term care facilities in the state — administering more than 20,000 doses.
+Both CVS and Walgreens on Thursday reported that they had completed initial vaccination clinics in all of their assigned nursing homes in the state — administering more than 20,000 doses.
+They are now performing vaccine clinics in assisted-living facilities.

 State officials this week launched test clinics at nine sites across Minnesota to provided limited vaccine access to people 65 and older, as well as teachers and child-care workers.
 COVID-19 has been most severe for people 65 and older, who have suffered more than 80% of the deaths related to the pandemic in Minnesota — including 29 of the 32 deaths reported Thursday.